fledge-iot/fledge/docs/08_developer/03_systemtest.rst

 These are examples of test files:

-- *check_foglamp_status*: this script executes the ``foglamp status`` command, but it only provides the firs line of the command, i.e. if FogLAMP is running or not.
+- *check_foglamp_status*: this script executes the ``foglamp status`` command, but it only provides the first line of the command, i.e. if FogLAMP is running or not.
 - *start_foglamp*: this script executes the ``foglamp start`` command, but the output is normally ignored.
 - *exec_any_foglamp_command*: this is a script used to generically call any command of the *foglamp* utility.